apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 - name: the name of the CCR synchronization task, should be unique
 - host, port: correspond to the host and mysql (jdbc) port of the cluster's master
 - thrift_port: corresponds to the rpc_port of the FE
-- user, password: the credentials used by the syncer to initiate transactions, fetch data, etc.
+- user, password: the credentials used by the Syncer to initiate transactions, fetch data, etc.
 - database, table:
   - If it is a database-level synchronization, fill in the database name and leave the table name empty.
   - If it is a table-level synchronization, specify both the database name and the table name.